US gives Florida wider authority over wetland development

 “We are passionate about our resources in the state of Florida.
 Whenever we can have our team of scientists and permitters issue the permits that allows us to be in the driver's seat, that's what we want to do,” said Florida's secretary of environmental protection, Noah Valenstein, who traveled to Washington for Thursday's announcement.

-Valenstein said the state would respect the “the underpinnings and protections of law and the Clean Water Act” but sought to use his department's local expertise to drive development decisions.
+Valenstein said the state would respect “the underpinnings and protections of law and the Clean Water Act” and would use his department's local expertise to drive development decisions.

 But that worries environmental groups who say they may have fewer venues — possibly including federal courts — to challenge projects that could undermine sensitive ecosystems.